-- The power cord is securely connected to the OptiPac and a wall outlet. - The power is switched on, and the AC fuse in the back of the drive is not blown. - None of the pins on the cable connectors are loose, broken, or shorted. - All cables are installed correctly. - At least one side of the cartridge has been properly formatted. - Each peripheral connected to your computer has a unique address.
+- The power cord is securely connected to the OptiPac and a wall outlet. - The power is switched on, and the AC fuse in the back of the drive is not blown. - None of the pins on the cable connectors are loose, broken, or shorted. - All cables are installed correctly. - The cartridge has been properly formatted. - Each peripheral connected to your computer has a unique address.